Prepare a hull for the win!

 Sailboat hull preparation

-Let's go for the spray painting.
-Apply in criss-cross strokes, then finish in the direction of travel of the boat.
-Do not paint the propeller or the anode location on the shaft.
+Spray painting begins.
+Apply in criss-cross strokes, then finish in the direction of the boat's travel.
+Don't paint the propeller or the anode on the shaft.

 Préparation de carène de voilier